 Some of the best cloud data storage service options of the day include –

-Dropbox is arguably one of the most popular cloud data storage service options in the market offering 2GB of storage space as part of the free basic account.
-This may not suffice for the storage needs of most individuals today, given the relatively large size of media files shared but it is possible to expand this storage space in several ways.
+Dropbox is arguably one of the most popular cloud data storage service options, offering 2GB of storage space as part of the free basic account.
+This may not suffice for the storage needs of most individuals today, given the relatively large size of media files shared, but it is possible to expand this storage space in several ways.

-Simply for taking a tour of the basic account, you will get an additional 250 MB and if you choose to set up a Mailbox account, you can get an additional 1 GB of storage.
+Simply for taking a tour of the primary account, you will get an additional 250 MB, and if you choose to set up a Mailbox account, you can get an additional 1 GB of storage.
 You can refer friends and get an extra 500 MB of storage against every sign-up.
 There is a cap of 16 GB on the additional space you can get through referral.
-Enabling camera upload feature would get you a straight benefit of 3GB in your storage space.
+Enabling the camera upload feature would get you a straight benefit of 3GB in your storage space.

 Paid Subscription Plans:

-Alternatively, you can subscribe to a plan of £9.99 per month for 1TB storage.
-For paid business users, Dropbox Business is an excellent choice with unlimited storage for $15 per month on the offer.
-To check out the utility you can avail a 30-day free subscription as well.
+Alternatively, you can subscribe to a plan of £9.99 per month for 1TB of storage.
+Dropbox Business is an excellent choice for paid business users, with unlimited storage for $15 per month on the offer.
+To check out the utility, you can also avail of a 30-day free subscription.

-If you have a Gmail account, you have got 15 GB of free cloud data storage service space on Google Drive, an innovative cloud data storage service offered by Google.
-It is among the most efficient and easy to manage cloud storage options available these days.
-However, it is important to keep in mind that this 15 GB of free cloud data storage service space includes the entire suite of Google services and is not limited to Google Drive.
+If you have a Gmail account, you have 15 GB of free cloud data storage service space on Google Drive, an innovative cloud data storage service offered by Google.
+It is among the most efficient and easy-to-manage cloud storage options.
+However, it is essential to remember that this 15 GB of free cloud data storage service space includes the entire suite of Google services and is not limited to Google Drive.

-This limits the actual storage space available for regular users of Gmail, Google Plus and other services; still, there is plenty of space left for an average user.
-The ease of uploading and downloading data from Google Drive also sets it apart from others.
+This limits the actual storage space available for regular users of Gmail, Google Plus, and other services; still, there is plenty of space left for an average user.
+The ease of uploading and downloading data from Google Drive also sets it apart.
 Syncing files is easier than ever with Google Drive and can be shared across Google services instantly.